bantayso/talk2me/README.md

 * Admin room for sending global messages.
 * On connection lost message is sent to users.
 Need to make sure only the connected room is notified.
-* If connection is lost, notify some how.
-Phones may do this when display is locked.
 * Logout link.
-* Display active users in room.
 * Don't allow duplicate usernames.
 * Better room and username validation.
 Currently room and user names aren't very restrictive.
 * Verify all communication is secure.